 I use the ThirstyAffiliates plugin to cloak my affiliate link, and I would recommend it for your website.

 Okay, Let’s back to the topic.

-I recommended you to use the ThirstyAffiliates Plugin for various reasons.
+I recommended you use the ThirstyAffiliates Plugin for various reasons.
 First, it helps you cloak affiliate links.
 And next, it can also support you to keep track of affiliate link clicks at Google Analytics.